rinat19/footballbot/README.md

-# PiCam-with-Laser
+# Gootballbot

-Flask project to laser control and see video from camera
+Bot for telegram to check Who go to football